Olgidio/cli-library-lending-client-server-project/README.md

     SSL/TLS Encryption:
         All communication between client and server is encrypted.
-        A self-signed certificate (server.crt) is used for secure connections.
+        A self-signed certificate (server.crt) is used for secure connections. (this is not included in the public repo.)